 - a.
-The application of static elastic method is permitted (for performance levels B or C, see § 5.5) when the following conditions are satisfied: - (i) For most principal members $\lambda \le 2.5$ applies, or for one or more of these members $\lambda > 2.5$. - (ii) The fundamental period of the building T_0 is lower than 4 T_c or 2s, (see EC8-1).
+The application of static elastic method is permitted (for performance levels B or C, see § 5.5) when the following conditions are satisfied: - (i) For most principal members $\lambda \le 2.5$ applies, or for one or more of these members $\lambda > 2.5$ . - (ii) The fundamental period of the building $T_0$ is lower than 4 $T_c$ or 2s, (see EC8-1). - (iii) The ratio of the horizontal dimension in a given storey over the corresponding dimension in a successive storey does not exceed 1.5 (with the exception of the uppermost storey and non-structural elements) - (iv) The building does not present significantly asymmetric distribution of stiffness in plan, in any storey.